 Independence- Youth need to know and understand that their decisions and actions often hold the power to influence others and/or events.
 Through the practice of independence, youth mature in self-discipline and responsibility.
 They learn to better understand themselves and often become independent thinkers.

 Belonging- Youth need to feel a sense of connection and caring in relation to their peers and adults with whom they have interaction.
 Providing the opportunity for youth to feel both physically and emotionally safe while being active participants within a group or organization is vitally important to creating positive outcomes in relation to youth development.
 Additionally, research consistently emphasizes the need for youth to have opportunities to experience long-term positive relationships with caring adults, other than their parents, in order to experience that sense of belonging.

 Generosity- Creating the opportunity where a youth feels their life has meaning and purpose directly correlates to their ability to understand the “big picture” of life and enhances their ability in understanding the concept of giving back to communities and society (civic engagement).

 Mastery- Self-confidence is a primary component needed by all youth to thrive.
 Self-confidence is developed when a youth feels and believes that they are capable and find success in solving problems and achieving goals.
 Additionally, youth need a safe environment by which to practice and build self-confidence, an environment where they are supported when mistakes are made and where positive and constructive feedback is given.
 Competitive events should not be the only outlet by which youth build confidence and/or seek mastery of various hobbies or interests.

-To learn more about positive youth development research or about the Eight Essential Elements of Youth Development, please contact Jamie Davis at the Lake County Extension Office for professional or volunteer development opportunities around Positive Youth Development.
+To learn more about positive youth development research or about the Eight Essential Elements of Youth Development, please contact Jamie Davis at the Lake County Extension Office.